How can I help you?

 import 'zone.js';

-To render foreign key values in a column template, define a template for the column using the template property.
-The template property can accept either an HTML element or a function that returns the desired HTML element.
+To render foreign key values in a column template, define the template property for the column.
+The template property accepts either an HTML element or a function that returns the desired HTML element.
+Within the template, access the foreign key data using the row data properties.

-The following example demonstrates how to render foreign key values in a column template within the Grid:
+The following example demonstrates rendering foreign key values in a column template within the Grid:

 import { Component, OnInit } from '@angular/core';